manuelernestog/weektodo-web-v2/src/pages/blog/weektodo-release-1.8.md

 ---
 layout: "../../layout/PostLayout.astro"
-title: "Weektodo 1.8 is here with recurring tasks and much more"
+title: "WeekToDo 1.8 is here with recurring tasks and much more"
-description: "We are launching Weektodo 1.7.0 and it is full of improvements and significant changes to improve..."
+description: "We are launching WeekToDo 1.7.0 and it is full of improvements and significant changes to improve..."
 pubDate: "Jun 27 2022"
 heroImage: "/img/posts/VGKryhMfz.webp"
 ---